kpwhri/HCSRN-VDW-to-OHDSI-OMOP/README.md

 ## Prerequisites
 ### An HCSRN VDW Common Data Model
+- This code requires an implemented HCSRN VDW data model.
+Here is where you can find out about the [VDW Datamodel](http://www.hcsrn.org/en/Tools%20&%20Materials/VDW/).

 ### Membership in OHDSI
 - Find information on how to become a member in [The Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/WhereToBegin.html).